citelao/sensible/_coffee_shop/4-hackers.md

 ## The other costs

 However, you're probably worried about more than just losing money.
-A "successful" fraud attempt (even one where you get your money back) often costs you time and energy---and it's scary!
+A "successful" theft attempt (even one where you get your money back) often costs you time and energy---and it's scary!

 The good news: if you catch it early, it will probably be easy to resolve.
 69% of folks who discovered fraud within 6 months of the occurence spent less than 10 hours resolving it.
 It's frustrating and annoying, but hopefully not the end of the world.

-That being said, there are many cases where resolving a hack can take months, or more.
+That being said, many of the remaining 31% of cases took months to resolve, or more.

 Bad things can happen, and good cybersecurity on your part can mitigate a lot of them.

-But it's good to know that the system protects you, and it's also clear that certain "real world" security practices may help you more than, say, good passwords.
+But it's good to know that the system protects you.
+This helps understand how important it is to protect your data.

-## When hackers go for the hard stuff
+## If you know you are a target

+All of this information centered around one assumption: you are not being targeted specifically.

-This advice also misses one scenario: a hacker who doesn't want your money.
-These are the hackers with a personal connection---a jealous ex, an angry coworker, a distrustful parent, or even a friend playing a prank.
+Typical hackers just want your money, but a hacker with a grudge or a personal connection---a jealous ex, an angry coworker, a distrustful parent, or even a friend playing a prank---doesn't need that.

-For most hackers, you are a target simply because they cast a wide net, but in this scenario you are a specific, isolated target.
+In this scenario you are a specific, isolated target.
+The hackers have the time to break in and they *want* to break in.
 On paper, this is the nightmare that keeps security analysts up at night: these people can know your secrets, have access to your devices, and may even know your passwords.

 This is absolutely terrifying, and I will put it clearly: